hmoghimifam/datascience_coursera_capstone/README.md

 # datascience_coursera_capstone
-Capstone project coursera data science certificate
-See the "CapstoneProject.ipynb" for the final project.
+Capstone project coursera data science certificate \n See the "CapstoneProject.ipynb" for the final project.